robertmand/FAIR-DaSH/_episodes/ep3.md

 #### **The data and metadata for an RNAseq dataset:**
 ![The data and metadata for an RNAseq dataset](../fig/Rna1.jpg)

-This is a practical lesson where you will see how the following RNAseq is FAIRified [RNAseq](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-8316)
-We will start by identifying the main points followed by exercise to show you how these principles are applied to the data
+This is a hands-on course in which you will see how the RNAseq below is FAIRified RNAseq.
+We will begin by identifying the key elements, followed by an experiment to demonstrate how these principles are applied to data.
+We will use this dataset [E-MTAB-8316](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-8316)

 **Finding and Accessing an RNAseq dataset**
 These principles must be followed in order for your data to be findable and accessible: